The Middle Space: An Answer to the Polarity Pandemic

 We do not have the same backgrounds.
 We were not raised the same, in the same place, or by the same people.
-We are not the same color, same sex, same religion, same ANYTHING.
+We are not the same color, same gender, same religion, same ANYTHING.

 SO WHY WOULD WE EVER AGREE?

-But in spite of that, there is room for everyone.
+In spite of that, there is room for everyone.
 Truly.

 That is the middle space.